 For on-site classes, register by the first day of class.

 For online and hybrid classes, register by the day before the class start date.

 Registration opens 7-8 weeks prior to the start of each session.
-Apply early for military tuition assistance (TA).
+Apply early for military tuition assistance (TA) and Army credentialing assistance (CA).